Many investors have heard of margin accounts and the horror stories of others who invested on margin and suffered substantial losses.

 An SBL account allows you to borrow money using securities held in your investment accounts as collateral for the loan.

-Once the account is established and you received the loan proceeds, you can continue to buy and sell securities in that account, so long as the value of the securities in the account exceed the minimum collateral requirements of the banking affiliate, which can change just like the margin requirements at a brokerage firm.
+Once the account is established and you received the loan proceeds, you can continue to buy and sell securities in that account, so long as the value of the securities in the account exceeds the minimum collateral requirements of the banking affiliate, which can change just like the margin requirements at a brokerage firm.

 Assuming you meet those collateral requirements, you only make monthly interest-only payments and the loan remains outstanding until it is repaid.
 You can pay down the loan balance at any time, and borrow again and pay it down, and borrow again, so long as the SBL account has sufficient collateral and you make the monthly interest-only payments in your SBL account.